jmtraver/jmtraver.github.io/justforjen.md

  {:toc}
 </details>

-This tutorial will provide a practical introduction to the latent curve model with structured residuals (LCM-SR) **Insert Intro Video Here**
+This tutorial will provide a practical introduction to the application of the latent curve model with structured residuals (LCM-SR), and is designed to accompany [Curran et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4067471/)
+**Insert Intro Video Here**
 *	Background